vfedetz/homelab/README.md

 * [SearXNG](https://github.com/vfedetz/homelab/blob/main/docker-compose/searxng/docker-compose.yml): Metasearch engine + VPN proxy

 ## Configuration
-Each service directory contains a docker-compose.yml file which can be customized to fit your needs.
-Common configurations include:
+Each service directory contains a docker-compose.yml file and (if required) a .env.example file which can be customized to fit your needs.
+Common env configurations include:

 * Ports
-* Environment variables
+* Hostnames/IPs
-* Volumes
+* Usernames/Passwords

 Modify these settings according to your specific requirements before starting the services.